Nong Khai Entry Requirements

 Prohibited Items

-• Narcotics (e.g., marijuana, heroin, methamphetamine) - severe penalties including life imprisonment or death.
+• Narcotics, severe penalties including imprisonment

 Restricted Items